Z-Dip: a standardized measure for data modality assessment: Results

 \subsection{Empirical Validation}

-To evaluate the empirical validity of the proposed Z-Dip statistic, we applied it to a large-scale dataset of $117{,}457$ observed opinion distributions.
+To evaluate the empirical validity of the proposed Z-Dip statistic, we applied it to a large-scale dataset of $88{,}528$ observed opinion distributions having sample size $N \ge 20$.
 Each distribution represents the political leaning of YouTube users engaging in political video discussions.
 User leanings are continuous in the range $[-1, +1]$, where $-1$ indicates strongly left-leaning and $+1$ strongly right-leaning users.
 These distributions were previously constructed and described in~\cite{di2025quantifying}, and provide a rich and heterogeneous collection of empirical distributions, enabling large-scale testing of modality detection methods.
-For each distribution, we computed both the classical Dip statistic and the standardized Z-Dip, using the universal threshold $z = 1.975$ for significance.
-Despite the empirical sample being heavily skewed toward unimodal (i.e., non-multimodal) cases, the two methods produced nearly identical classifications, with an overall agreement of $99.63\%$, as shown in Fig. \ref{fig:fig2}.
+For each distribution, we computed both the classical Dip statistic and the standardized Z-Dip, using the threshold $z = 1.85$ for significance derived in Section \ref{sec:zdip}.

+Despite the empirical sample being heavily skewed toward unimodal (i.e., non-multimodal) cases, the two methods produced nearly identical classifications, with an overall agreement of $99.899\%$.
+Moreover, the two measures yield a Cohen's Kappa coefficient of $\kappa = 0.981$, indicating near-perfect agreement that is well above what would be expected by chance.
 This close correspondence confirms that the Z-Dip effectively reproduces the inferential behavior of the original Dip Test while providing a standardized, comparable measure of deviation from unimodality.
+Fig.~\ref{fig:fig2} further illustrates these results via a column-normalized confusion matrix between the two measures.

-The few discrepancies (450 cases in total) occur almost exclusively at the lowest sample sizes.
-The median number of observations among the disagreeing cases is $N = 11$, while the third quartile is $N = 52$.
-This pattern seems consistent with small-sample limitations of the original Dip Test: when $N$ is small, the empirical distribution contains too few distinct values to approximate a smooth shape, leading to discrete artifacts and unstable estimates.
-Under these conditions, even minimal numerical variation, such as rounding differences or the interpolation of $\mu_N$ and $\sigma_N$ in the Z-Dip, can flip the classification outcome.
+The few discrepancies (89 cases in total) often occur at lower sample sizes.
+The median number of observations among the disagreeing cases is $N = 89$.
+This likely stems from the fact that when $N$ is small, the empirical distribution contains too few distinct values to approximate a smooth shape, leading to discrete artifacts and unstable estimates.
+Under these conditions, small numerical variation, such as rounding differences or the interpolation of $\mu_N$ and $\sigma_N$ in the Z-Dip, can flip the classification outcome.
+It is also worth noting that a fixed universal threshold ($z = 1.85$) necessarily ignores the slight $N$-dependence of the Dip’s true critical values.
+Minor disagreements are therefore expected in boundary cases.
+Nonetheless, across our empirical validation, the agreement between the Z-Dip and the classical test is essentially perfect.